compass Explore next steps to improve your mental health. Get help for relationship issues

 Being in a romantic relationship has its ups and downs.
 But what about dating someone who has a mental health condition like bipolar disorder

-As it so happens, dating someone with bipolar disorder I or II may not be so different from dating anyone else, actually.
-And although it’s true that people with bipolar disorder I or II may have specific needs, boundaries, and triggers, this isn’t always because of their mental health condition.
+As it so happens, dating someone with bipolar disorder I or II may not be so different from dating anyone else.
+Although it’s true that people with bipolar disorder I or II may have specific needs, boundaries, and triggers, this isn’t always because of their mental health condition.
 Instead, it’s more likely to depend on who your partner is as an individual.

 That’s why it’s essential to see them as the unique person they are, and not as a bipolar disorder diagnosis.
+Read on to learn more about what it’s like dating someone with bipolar disorder and how this mental health condition may impact a romantic relationship.

-Is It Ok to Date Someone with Bipolar Disorder?
+Is It Ok to Date Someone With Bipolar Disorder?

-Unless their condition is causing noticeable dysfunction that makes you feel uncomfortable or unsafe, it’s perfectly okay to date someone with bipolar disorder I or II.
+Unless their condition is causing noticeable dysfunction that makes you feel uncomfortable or unsafe, it’s perfectly okay to date someone with bipolar disorder I or bipolar disorder II.
 Every person you date is likely to have different strengths and needs.
 That same logic goes for people with mental health conditions.

 If their condition is well-managed, you may not even know that they carry a diagnosis unless they choose to share that information with you.
 If all seems well, it’s important to check in with yourself: